Is The Gerber Life College Plan A Good Alternative to 529 Plans?

 It’s true: Using the right kind of life insurance can be an excellent savings strategy.
 Check out the book The Bank On Yourself Revolution, the New York Times best-seller about the best way to use life insurance as the foundation of your family’s wealth-generating strategy.

 But the kind of life insurance Gerber uses in its cookie-cutter one-strategy-for-all-people is not an efficient way to save money – or buy life insurance.
+So, is it a good alternative to 529 plan deals?

 What Exactly Is the Gerber College Savings Plan?